 One of the first people to reach the peak of Corcovado was no less a personage than Dom Pedro I accompanied by his Empress Leopoldina.
 At the time you reached the summit on a dirt road that cut across the hills from Alto da Boa Vista.

 On January 7, 1882, Brazil’s second Emperor, Dom Pedro II, gave permission to two engineers, Francisco Passos and João Teixeira Soares, to build a railroad to the peak so that all of Rio could enjoy the magnificent view.
-By 1884, the new train line was inaugurated as far as the stop by the old Paineiras Hotel.
+By 1884, the new train line was inaugurated as far as the stop by the old Paineiras Hotel, now home to the excellent Paineiras Visitor Centre.
 One year later, in 1885, the train reached all the way to Corcovado, 2180 feet (664 meters) above sea level, 136 feet (41 meters) below the summit.

 According to Bell, you would have found at the summit a small open pavilion known as Corcovado’s Cap plus a stone balcony that had been built to overlook the southern face, a sheer drop of 1000 feet (305 meters).
 In Bell’s time the train took 45 minutes from Cosme Velho to the summit of Corcovado.